Forward-Forward Autoencoder Architectures for Energy-Efficient Wireless Communications: Numerical Results

 \subsection{Convergence Rate}

 The sample complexity of a training algorithm describes the number of samples required to achieve convergence with respect to the target loss or error function.
 Figs.~\ref{fig:convergence_continuous} and~\ref{fig:convergence_quantized} illustrate the evolution of the BLER over the training iterations at a fixed~$E_b/N_0=\SI{5}{\dB}$ for the models trained with the BP, BP-RL, and FF algorithms for both continuous-encoder and quantized-encoder systems, respectively.
-For the RL-based approach, one iteration makes up for~$10$ alternating optimization rounds of transmitter and receiver training.
+For the RL-based approach, one iteration accounts for~$10$ alternating optimization rounds of transmitter and receiver training.
 Similarly, the FF algorithm performs one positive and one negative pass during each iteration.
 Therefore, in order to ensure a fair comparison, we evaluate every~$10$th iteration for the BP algorithm and every~$5$th iteration for the FF algorithm.

-In the continuous-encoder scenario, more iterations are required for RL to reduce the BLER to the same range as classical BP for the AWGN and RBF channels as it has already been observed in~\cite{aoudia2019}.
-The FF algorithm clearly outperforms RL as it converges similarly fast as BP.
+In the continuous-encoder scenario, more iterations are required for RL to reduce the BLER to the same range as classical BP for the AWGN and RBF channels, as it has already been observed in~\cite{aoudia2019}.
+The FF algorithm clearly outperforms RL as it converges as fast as BP.
 In contrast, the convergence curves for the systems involving the quantized encoder are less stable than for the continuous case for all training algorithms.
 This shows that the non-differentiable operation poses a challenge for all training approaches equally.
 However, the FF-based autoencoder is able to reach the target loss more quickly, while the BP and BP-RL-trained systems display a similar convergence behavior.

-While the learning rates of the training (except for the FF classifier) are the same, we acknowledge that the increased network capacity of the FF autoencoder may have a major impact on its convergence speed.
-However, as pointed out in Subsection~\ref{subsec:joint_coding_modulation}, FF networks generally require a larger parameter space to achieve comparable performance as their BP-based counterparts.
-Moreover, during our experiments, we found that a comparably large network for the BP and BP-RL autoencoders does not lead to significant decreases and for the quantized-output encoder even leads to an increase in the loss.
+While the learning rates used during training (except for the FF classifier) are the same, we acknowledge that the increased network capacity of the FF autoencoder may have a major impact on its convergence speed.
+However, as pointed out in Subsection~\ref{subsec:joint_coding_modulation}, FF networks generally require a larger parameter space to achieve comparable performance to their BP-based counterparts.
+Moreover, during our experiments, we found that a comparably large network for the BP and BP-RL autoencoders does not lead to significant decreases in loss, and for the quantized-output encoder, it even leads to an increase in loss.